 7 Surefire Steps To Writing For Independent Film

 That’s great.
-But now being realistic, how much would that cost?
+But now, being realistic, how much would that cost?

 We’re talking about a multi-million dollar movie here.

-Then you’ll have to cast actors, rehearse with them, and pay for rehearsal spaces and audition spaces.
-Then on top of all of that, you’ll have to add wardrobe and props from the 80s.
+Then you’ll have to cast actors, rehearse with them, and pay for rehearsal and audition spaces.
+Then on top of all of that, you’ll have to add a wardrobe and props from the 80s.

 You get what I mean.
 You don’t want that.

-1. Start your Screenplay with a Title
+01. Start your Screenplay with a Title

 I’mI’mbig believe that a title is something that carries the story into the open world and to the people.
-Your title has to be simple, have meaning to the story, and be memorable.
-After the title, some writers move on to the treatment or synopsis straight away, inspired by the sound of the film.
+Your title has to be simple, have meaning to the report, and be memorable.
+After the title, some writers immediately move on to the treatment or synopsis, inspired by the film’s sound.
 But not you, not now.

-2. Number A Piece Of Paper to One Hundred
+02. Number A Piece Of Paper to One Hundred

 When you finish, you will have two pages of numbers.
-Those are your scenes and this will serve as a visual reference to your story.
+Those are your scenes, and this will serve as a visual reference to your story.
 This will provide an overview of what works and what needs changing.
 Some writers use index cards.
-I prefer using a paper just because of pure simplicity and time saved.
+I prefer using paper just because of pure simplicity and time saved.
 Once you have your numbers, take out a pen or a pencil.

-3. Write Down Each Scene
+03. Write Down Each Scene

 Start with number one first.
 This is your opening image.
 This is what the audience sees first.
-So you’d better make sure it’s fucking awesome!
+So you need to make sure it’s fantastic!
 Write in this format only:

-4. Move To Scene: Fifty
+04. Move To Scene: Fifty

-5. Go To Scene: One Hundred
+05. Go To Scene: One Hundred

-6. Go Back To Scene: Twenty
+06. Go Back To Scene: Twenty

-This is an event that truly kicks your movie into motion.
+This is an event that genuinely kicks your movie into motion.
 This is where the story truly begins.
-All that happens before here is just to introduce your characters and set up the story for this event.
-Let’s say your character gets in a car crash.
+All that happens before here is to introduce your characters and set up the story for this event.
+Let’Let’s your character gets in a car crash.
 Now he is in a wheelchair.
-And he is sad, because he was a star basketball player with scholarship at of the best universities in America.
-Is his or her life over?
+And he is sad because he was a star basketball player with a scholarship at of the best universities in America.
+Is their life over?
 No!
 He has to live on!

-7. Now Go To Scene: Seventy
+07. Now Go To Scene: Seventy

 The Goal Is To Finish Your Screenplay

 When you finish this exercise, sit down and open the screenwriting program of your choice.
 If you have money, you can research one of the fancy solutions like Final Draft or use Writer Duet.
-You can also find can use free screenwriting software alternatives.
+You can also find you can use free screenwriting software alternatives.
 Once you have your screenwriting software, you write your story.

 Remember we did those scenes we numbered?
 On average, a feature film screenplay is ninety pages long.
 Each page of script equates to roughly a minute of screen time.
 If you type JUST ONE PAGE for each one of your scenes, you will have a finished movie script consisting of one hundred pages, plus a title.
 Boom!

-When writing for independent film, most veteran screenwriters will tell you that nothing is written.
+When writing for independent films, most veteran screenwriters will tell you that nothing is written.
 It is rewritten.
 ThatThat’s it works.
-Get back to your script a week later or even the next day, and you will find things that don’t work and need to be fixed.
+Get back to your script a week later or even the next day, and you will find things that don’t and need to be fixed.
 Once again, follow your gut and do as many rewrites as needed.

-Once you’re happy with your screenplay, CONGRATULATIONS!
+Once you are happy with your screenplay, CONGRATULATIONS!

 You just got yourself a movie script written by you.

-Now go make that movie.
+Now make that movie.

 – – –

 Hank OrioOrion’sut feature film Despair is a psychological thriller about a psychotic woman who invades the lives of a married couple in Scotland.
 HankHank’sond feature film, The Job, completed in 2017, is a heist story about a bank robbery.
-It was filmed in just two days, with one camera, one lens and one light.
+It was filmed in two days, with one camera, lens, and light.
 Hank followed this up with his third feature film, a thriller called The Boy With A Knife, about a cunning psychopath traveling the world.